RL makes MLLMs see better than SFT: Experimental Details

 \subsection{Pre-training \& Post-training}

 We describe in detail the training strategies of the models used in Section~\ref{sec:mllms-under-dpo}.
-We build our models using the LLaVA-OneVision code\footnote{\url{https://github.com/LLaVA-VL/LLaVA-NeXT}}.
-Our experiments utilize four scales of the SigLIP2 vision encoder (\texttt{google/SigLIP2-B/16-patch16-384}, \texttt{google/SigLIP2-L/16-patch16-384}, \texttt{google/siglip2-So/16-patch16-384}, \texttt{google/SigLIP2-g/16-opt-patch16-384}) and four versions of the Qwen2.5-Instruct LLM (\texttt{Qwen/Qwen2.5-0.5B-Instruct}, \texttt{Qwen/Qwen2.5-1.5B-Instruct}, \texttt{Qwen/Qwen2.5-3B-Instruct}, \texttt{Qwen/ Qwen2.5-7B-Instruct}), which are connected by a 2-layer MLP projector.
+We build our models using the LLaVA-OneVision source code\footnote{\url{https://github.com/LLaVA-VL/LLaVA-NeXT}}.
+Our experiments utilize four scales of the SigLIP2 vision encoder (\texttt{google/SigLIP2-B/16-patch16-384}, \texttt{google/SigLIP2-L/16-patch16-384}, \texttt{google/siglip2-So/16-patch16-384}, \texttt{google/SigLIP2-g/16-opt-patch16-384}) and four versions of the Qwen2.5-Instruct LLM (\texttt{Qwen/Qwen2.5-0.5B-Instruct}, \texttt{Qwen/Qwen2.5-1.5B-Instruct}, \texttt{Qwen/Qwen2.5-3B-Instruct}, \texttt{Qwen/Qwen2.5-7B-Instruct}), which are connected by a 2-layer MLP projector following the default implementation.

 For the training data, we use the BLIP\_LAION\_CC\_SBU\_558k dataset\footnote{\url{https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain/blob/main/blip_laion_cc_sbu_558k.json}} for projector-only pretraining and the LLaVA-OneVision-Data-Single 3.2M dataset\footnote{\url{https://huggingface.co/datasets/lmms-lab/LLaVA-OneVision-Data}} for Stage~1 pretraining.
 For Stage~2 post-training, we use a 20K subset randomly sampled from the MMPR-1.2 dataset\footnote{\url{https://huggingface.co/datasets/OpenGVLab/MMPR-v1.2}}.